chipsalliance/i3c-core/docs/source/ext_cap.md

 * Width of the interface
     * This TTI will be integrated in an SoC with 64b AXI as the System Bus
-    * CSRs in the I3C HCI specifciation are 32b wide, so it makes sense to use the same width
+    * CSRs in the I3C HCI specification are 32b wide, so it makes sense to use the same width
     * Each System Bus read could potentially hold 2 CSRs
-        * [Recommended] Do not use the upper half of the word
+        * **Recommended** Do not use the upper half of the word
-        * [Optimized] Read 2 CSRs (this specification does not define how to handle region boundaries and resulting errors)
+        * **Optimized** Read 2 CSRs (this specification does not define how to handle region boundaries and resulting errors)
     * TTI Queues will also be 32b wide for the same reason
 * Communication scenarios with I3C Devices
-    * When valid I3C frame appears and bit RnW is set to Read, then Device has a timing constraint on providing valid data
+    * When a valid I3C frame appears and the `RnW` bit is set to Read, then Device has a timing constraint on providing valid data
         * Typically, this is not a problem for simple sensors, which can prepopulate data
         * Problem for a SoC
             * Unknown response latency over System Bus
             * Unknown ISR processing latency
         * I2C solves this issue by using Clock Stretching by Target
             * Prohibited by I3C Basic Specification
-        * I3C allows Controller to stretch Clock (Section 5.1.2.5, I3C Basic)
+        * I3C allows the Controller to stretch Clock (Section 5.1.2.5, I3C Basic)
             * Does not alleviate Target side timing issues
-    * There are 2 designs, which are considered here to increase robustness
+    * There are 2 designs which are considered here to increase robustness
         * Write-first approach: Before each Read from this Device, a Write is issued to inform Target to prepare the payload
             * Timing issue may still appear, but the timing budget is larger by a factor of (transfer length / bit length)
         * Write-first Expect-IBI: Reads are only performed based on an IBI with Pending Read Notification (Section 5.1.6.2.2, I3C Basic).